gravitational/teleport/docs/2.5/admin-guide.md

         output: stderr
         severity: ERROR

-    # Type of storage used for keys.
-You need to configure this to use etcd
+    # Type of a storage back-end used for storing Teleport state on a machine.
-    # backend if you want to run Teleport in HA configuration.
+    # (keys, certificates, etc)
     storage:
+        # "dir" is the default.
+Configure this to be a network-based backend
+        # (like DynamoDB or etcd) if you want to run Teleport in HA configuration.
-        type: bolt
+        type: dir
+        # defaults to data_dir from above
+        path: /var/lib/teleport

     # Cipher algorithms that the server supports.
 This section only needs to be
     # set if you want to override the defaults.